-Our learning estate should be for the local community, with flexible and extended use outside of normal nursery/school operating hours.
+Our learning estate should serve our local community, with flexible and extended use outside of normal nursery/school operating hours.

-Shared use of buildings to be explored with partners to enhance and enable effective delivery of services within our communities.
+Shared use of buildings should be explored with partners to enhance and enable effective delivery of services within our communities.